-While Braintree has one price per transaction across the board (on EU transactions, the rate is 2.9% + €0.35.
-For non-EU transactions, the rate is 3.9% + €0.35.), PayPal lowers the fees as your business grows.
-So in the long run I believe PayPal is the cheaper of the two.
+While Braintree has one price per transaction across the board (on EU transactions, the rate is 1.9% + €0.35.
+For non-EU transactions, the rate is 2.9% + €0.35.), PayPal lowers the fees as your business grows.
+So, in the long run, I believe PayPal is the cheaper of the two.
 Braintree also charges €15 for chargebacks, and keeps all the commissions when you give refunds to your customers.

-My average fees for Braintree are 4.4% while those for PayPal are 3.8%.
+My average fees for Braintree before they took a percentage point off their pricing (it was 2.9% and 3.9% before) were 4.4% while those for PayPal were 3.8%.
 They might be close but that 0.6% difference can be important when you start earning more money.